Moetez-Fradi/GenAI-Commercial-BH-Next/README.md

 - Data models for storing and retrieving scores

 ### History Tracking
-- Track user and client actions
+- Track user and client actions (message responses, views, etc.)
-- History APIs, services, models, and schemas
+- Linked to client and user records so you can view message threads per client

 ### Communication
 - Email and WhatsApp integration
 - Message composer with history tracking in frontend

+### Alerts & Scheduling
+- Scheduled job (cron/worker) runs daily to detect clients/products with close expiry dates.
+- Send notifications to clients when a product's expiration date is near

 ---